-Following an outcry for government action to improve school safety, lawmakers have provided millions in additional funding for schools.
+Following an outcry for government action to improve school and campus safety, lawmakers have provided millions in additional funding for schools.
 But, according to Gary L. Sigrist Jr. school safety efforts require more than money.

 To help facilities managers do their part to improve school safety nationwide, Campus Safety Magazine is hosting a free webcast, sponsored by ARC, during which Gary Sigrist will teach attendees: